 Weight loss is not linear.

 You’ve probably heard that 3500 calories equal a pound.
 If that’s true, it seems logical that cutting 500 calories a day from your diet would lead to a steady weight loss of one pound per week.
-Unfortunately though, this isn’t the way weight loss works.
+But, this isn’t the way weight loss works.
 “Weight loss is not linear,” the guidelines state.
 As you lose weight, your body (through changes to your metabolism and hormones) begins to adjust and after a while you’ll need to cut additional calories in order to maintain the weight loss… and additional calorie cutting is virtually impossible when you’ve started out a restrictive daily limit.

 Weight regain is common.

 Even if you have obesity or excess weight, your body views weight loss as a threat and is programmed to fight back.
 When you start to lose weight, your body naturally produces hormones that increase appetite.
 In fact, research has shown that on average, appetite increases by about 100 calories a day per kilogram of weight lost.
 The guidelines warn that though calorie restriction will lead to short term (6-12 months) success, those results are not sustainable over time.